A Bayesian Take on Gaussian Process Networks: Experimental Results

 We compare all structure learning algorithms in terms of structural Hamming distance (SHD) \citep{Tsamardinos2006}, which compares estimated graphs $\mathcal{G}$ with the ground truth graph $\mathcal{G^*}$.
 Following \citet{DIBS}, we compute the average SHD of the samples weighted by the posterior:

-The $\mathbb{E}\mathrm{-SHD}$ summarizes how close the estimated posterior is to the true DAG; it is however not a direct measure of the similarity of the estimated posterior to the true posterior.
+The $\mathbb{E}\mathrm{-SHD}$ summarizes how close the estimated posterior is to the true DAG; lower values are therefore desirable.
+It is however not a direct measure of the similarity of the estimated posterior to the true posterior.